Jul 10, 2024

 Click Play to listen to the article

-Finally, you're ready to take the plunge and invest in a streamlined, automated software that promises to eradicate the migraine often associated with manual vendor management.
+Finally, you're ready to take the plunge and invest in streamlined, automated software that promises to eradicate the migraine often associated with manual vendor management.
+But where do you even begin?

 Managing the conversations between your company's founders, handling the constant inquiries about the right tech stacks, and maintaining active and clear communication with the various vendors you are interested in working with can be quite overwhelming or, at the very least, time-consuming.

-Similarly, selecting the best vendor management software can be a daunting task if you do not know what to look for.
-So, we've outlined for you the top must-have features every great vendor management solution must have to help guide your decision-making.
+Similarly, selecting the right vendor management software can be a daunting task if you don't know what to look for.
+So, we've outlined for you the top features all great vendor management tools must have to help guide your decision-making.

 We also recommend you come up with a set of questions to ask the sales team before making a final decision to ensure you're investing in the best possible solution that will meet the needs of your portfolio companies.